aselsan-research-imaging-team/bicubic-plusplus/README.md

     * Other packages (numpy, opencv-python, pytorch-lightning, pyyaml)

 ## Test
+The utilized dataset in our ablation studies and the validation steps is the 48-img DIV2K validation dataset.
+The image indices are provided in `DIV2Kval_48img_indices`.

 1. Modify validation dataset paths (`data.val.lr_path` and `data.val.hr_path`) in `configs/conf.yaml` accordingly.
 Make sure that `load_pretrained` and `pretrained_path` are set correctly.
 You may change `loader.val.batch_size` to speed up the inference.
 2. Run test code.